 The command line corresponding to the above description is the following:

 Run the TensorflowModelTrain application.
-After the epochs, note the kappa and overall accuracy indexes (should be respectively around 0.64 and 0.68 over the validation dataset).
-Browse the file system, and take a look in the data/results directory : you can notice that the application has created two new files :
+After the epochs, note the kappa and overall accuracy indexes (should be respectively around 0.7 over the validation dataset).
+Browse the file system, and take a look in the data/results directory : you can notice that the application has updated two files :

 A quick comparison of scores versus Random Forest